PHASE-ONLY SHAPING OF LIGHT PULSES FOR APPLICATIONS IN QUANTUM TECHNOLOGIES

 Construction of electro-optic and nonlinear optical devices enabling modification of spectral-temporal properties of single-photon pulses.
 Training of scientists towards their Master’s and PhD theses and training of post-doctoral researchers.

-The project is carried out at the Quantum Photonics Lab at the Faculty of Physics of the University of Warsaw under the lead of Dr Michał Karpiński, in collaboration with prof. Nicolas Treps from Sorbonne University in Paris, prof. Peter G. R. Smith at the Optoelectronics Research Centre in Southampton, UK, prof. Christian Becher at the Saaraland University in Germany, and Dr Robert Keil form the University of Innsbruck in Austria!
+The project is carried out at the Quantum Photonics Lab at the Faculty of Physics of the University of Warsaw under the lead of Dr Michał Karpiński, in collaboration with prof. Nicolas Treps from Sorbonne University in Paris, prof. Peter G. R. Smith at the Optoelectronics Research Centre in Southampton, UK, prof. Christian Becher at the Saaraland University in Germany, Dr Robert Keil form the University of Innsbruck in Austria, Prof. Paul Kwiat from the University of Illinois at Urbana-Champaign (USA) and the French Quandela company!
 The project is financed through the FIRST TEAM programme of the Foundation for Polish Science.
-The total value of the project is 1 996 995 PLN (approx. 460 kEUR).
+The total value of the project is 2 915 024 PLN (approx. 600 kEUR).
 It is fully funded by the European Union’s European Regional Development Fund.